 Specifying the format is optional; all values are treated as strings by default, but including this in the method is a good practice.
 The three values you can use are

 $wpdb->insert($wpdb->usermeta, array("user_id" => 1, "meta_key" => "awesome_factor", "meta_value" => 10), array("%d", "%s", "%d"));

 Updating Data in Database

-If you want to modify you database data, you should use update function of $wpdb.
+If you want to modify your database data, you should use the update function of $wpdb.

 $wpdb->update( $table, $data, $where, $format = null, $where_format = null );